Things to do in Kobe, Japan

 12. Motomachi Shopping Street

 One of the things we love about Japan is its pedestrian only shopping streets.
-Motomachi Shopping Street is an historic shopping district in central Kobe with hundreds of retail shops and restaurants.
+Motomachi Shopping Street is a shopping district in central Kobe with hundreds of retail shops and restaurants.

 13. Ikuta Shrine